Can you drink coffee while intermittent fasting?

-Furthermore, the soy itself is one of the three most frequently genetically manipulated plants in the world.
+Furthermore, soy is one of the world’s three most frequently genetically manipulated crops.
 Accordingly, over 90% of the canola, corn, and soy harvest comes from genetically manipulated plants.

 Why should your soy drink be non-GMO?

-On the one hand, this almost impossible to find out, and on the other hand, it is highly unlikely.
+On the one hand, this is almost impossible to find; on the other hand, it is highly unlikely.

-Since the soy probably comes mostly from a foreign country, the first processing steps happen somewhere, neither traceable nor regulated.
+Since soy probably comes mainly from a foreign country, the first processing steps happen somewhere, neither traceable nor regulated.

 So what’s the solution?

 Eat real food!
-Industrially produced drinks from mixed in a lab are harmful to your health – no matter what the ads are promising.
+Industrially produced drinks mixed in a lab are harmful to your health – no matter what the commercials say.

-However, a single shot of soy milk breaks the fast due to the high amount of carbohydrates.
+However, a single shot of soy milk breaks the fast due to the high carbohydrate intake.

-With this in mind, if you need a milk substitute while eating due to an intolerance –better use unsweetened almond milk.
+With this in mind, if you need a milk substitute while eating due to an intolerance, go with unsweetened almond milk.

-Although a little cocoa powder is fine, you should pay attention to the amount.
+Tiny amounts of cocoa do not break a fast.
+Although some cocoa powder is fine, you should pay attention to the amount.

-Since the cocoa powder is made from the whole cocoa bean, it contains carbohydrates, protein, and fat.
+Since the cocoa powder is made from whole cocoa beans, it contains carbohydrates, protein, and fat.
 Therefore, more than a teaspoon of cocoa powder will break the fast.